Honor a Proud Military Family's Story

 At the rumblings of a war with Japan just before the outbreak of World War 2, William Webb, my father, son of William R. Webb, enlisted in the US Navy.
 He had been stationed in Honolulu, Hawaii when he had an appendix attack and was put on a hospital ship at the end of a battleship row called the Solace.

 On Dec 7th he watched as the nation of Japan bombed Pearl Harbor.
 An officer on the deck of The Solace filmed from his ship, the famous video of Arizona being hit and blown in half.
 That video is what rallied America to fight.
-Thousands of Americans died defending our Constitution and our way of life.
 He ended up fighting all through the Pacific War and fought in every major engagement in the war until Japan surrendered.

 We adopted our fifth child and 4th Japanese daughter in Japan.
-Today she is a 24-year-old on-fire Christian who loves God with all her heart.
-My father got to see and hold Kiana and enjoy her as one of his many grandchildren.
+Today she is a 25-year-old on-fire Christian who loves God with all her heart.
+She and her husband Josh are on staff at a local church near as in worship. youth and communications.
+My father got to see and hold Kiana and enjoyed her as one of his many grandchildren.
 He was part of the occupation that went into Japan after they surrendered.
-He always felt bad for all the devastation we brought to the country.
-However, he knew if the bombs had not been dropped, it would have cost millions of young servicemen’s lives.
-Japan would not have surrendered without it.
+He always felt bad for all the devastation to the country Japan.

 Knowing a change needed to happen, I met my wife Kathy at the age of eighteen.
 Thinking this was the answer to my life, we went on a one-month-long engagement and got married.
 The children followed very quickly and thought I had finally found happiness.
 Lasted a brief time and then drinking and partying threatened our marriage after 5 short years.